TriMet: Paint schemes

 TriMet has had four main paint schemes during its five-decade history.
 The agency's first paint scheme, adopted in April 1970, featured a tangerine (or orange) base with silver (unpainted metal) along the middle portion of the lower half and a white stripe below and above the windows.
 The windshield also had a white outline around it.
 The white above the windows curved upward to the roof at the first door, leaving the bus's front section all orange at the roof.

 TriMet's second paint scheme, which was adopted in August 1980 and was the agency's standard paint scheme from 1980 to 2002 (but remains in use on most of the Type 2 MAX cars in 2021), features a white base with a three-color stripe below the windows.
 The stripe colors are (in order from top to bottom) burgundy, red and orange, and near the front on each side the stripe makes a sharp bend and angles upward to the roof (except on MAX cars).
 The logo of TriMet – which at that time was still using the hyphenated spelling Tri-Met – was shown on the front end.

 TriMet's third paint scheme, of white with blue and "buttery" yellow, was adopted in August 2002.
 It features a white base with a large blue semi-circle at the top, curving downward, and a smaller pale yellow semi-circle at the bottom, curving upward.
 This was the first paint scheme to use the current logo.

 TriMet's current standard paint scheme was introduced in early 2019.
 It is all-over blue with three orange vertical, and slightly angled, lines in the rear portion on each side, with the middle line being thicker than the two outer lines.
-TriMet's Frequent Express (FX) buses will have a similar paint scheme, but with green and blue colors.
+TriMet's Frequent Express (FX) buses have a similar paint scheme, but with green and blue colors.

 There have also been other paint scheme variations.
 TriMet's 3800-series battery-electric buses use an all-blue paint scheme with several blue stripes and wind turbine graphics to call attention to their being all-electric buses.
 The WES RDCs use a paint scheme of mostly bare metal with a large white stripe along the windows, and a smaller blue stripe above the white stripe.
 The front of the train has a blue and yellow stripe pattern.